 Housing is generally less expensive in Tampa than it is in Miami, and property values are on the rise in both cities.
 Many people planning a Florida retirement look for homes in 55+ communities, where there are low-maintenance models and lots of amenities and activities.

 Buyers who want to live in Southeast Florida near Miami will find plenty of condo communities, high-rise buildings, and golf cart-friendly neighborhoods throughout Broward and Palm Beach counties.
-Communities like Boynton Beach and Boca Raton are close to Miami but more affordable than the city and full of homes that offer space and convenience.
+Cities like Boynton Beach and Boca Raton are close to Miami but more affordable than the city and full of homes that offer space and convenience.

 The Best Cuban Sandwich

-Yes, this rivalry is a real thing.
+Believe it or not, this rivalry is a real thing.

 Your retirement plans probably don’t depend on where to find the best Cuban sandwich, but you’ll have to be prepared for the fierce and competitive question of which city can put together the best presentation of ham, roasted pork, Swiss cheese, pickles, and mustard on pressed Cuban bread.
 Both Miami and Tampa are proud of their Cuban culture and dining scenes.